blade-ui-kit/blade-icons/readme.md

-# Zondicons Blade Bridge
+# Blade SVG

-Easily use Zondicons in your Blade templates, either as inline SVG or using SVG sprites.
+Easily use SVG icons in your Blade templates, either as inline SVG or using SVG sprites.

 ## Getting started

-Add the Zondicons service provider to your `config/app.php` file:
+Add the Blade SVG service provider to your `config/app.php` file:

 ```php
 <?php